muramasaryusei/socketio-implementation/README.md

-# Node.js template
+# Socket.io implementation

-This is a Node.js project.
+This is a Node.js project with Express and SocketIO using CodeSandbox.

 Add your [configuration](https://codesandbox.io/docs/projects/learn/setting-up/tasks) to optimize it for [CodeSandbox](https://codesandbox.io/p/dashboard).